DEANE, Cornelius Aloysius

 In England, the novice soldiers did further training at Camp Codford with the Fifteenth Training Battalion, then on 7 November, 1917, marched out to join the 15th Brigade, proceeding overseas on 9 November, 1917.
 Here Con Deane was taken on strength with the 58th Battalion on 1 December.
 A month later, on 3 February, he received a gunshot wound to the head and was admitted to the 2nd Red Cross Hospital at Rouen, then transported to England for treatment on board HMS Warilda, and admitted to the 3rd London General Hospital.
 He was in hospital until 5th April, when he was transferred to Cobham Hall for his convalescence, then on to Perham Downs, rejoining his battalion on 2 June, 1917.

-Con Deane has been promoted to Lieutenant in February, 1917, and now his leadership skills came to the fore.
+Con Deane was promoted to Lieutenant in February, 1917, and now his leadership skills came to the fore.
 He seems to have suffered another wound on 2 September, 1917, and on 11 February, 1918, was admitted again to hospital with a severe wound to the abdomen and sent back to England to the 3rd London General Hospital.
-Somewhere in the middle of all this, while his battalion was in the Ypres Sector, he won of Military Cross for his courage and daring.
+Somewhere in the middle of all this, while his battalion was in the Ypres Sector, he won the Military Cross for his courage and daring.

 The award was announced in the Third Supplement, No. 31043, to the London Gazette, dated 29 November, 1918